Louisiana's Novel 'Subscription' Model For Pricey Hepatitis C Drugs Gains Approval

 "It's a proven model — and that's actually what makes it doable from the manufacturer's perspective, but also from the federal government's perspective," Conti says.
 "The state is doing something that has already been done, in these two particularly vulnerable, underserved populations."

-The Centers for Medicare and Medicaid Services, in its announcement approving Louisiana's plan, encouraged other states to apply for approval to try so-called subscription drug payment models for other expensive treatments.
-Such agreements can give states more certainty around their Medicaid budgets while assuring drugmakers of a steady revenue stream.
+The Centers for Medicare & Medicaid Services, in its announcement approving Louisiana's plan, encouraged other states to apply for approval to try subscription drug payment models for other expensive treatments.
+Such agreements can give states more certainty around their Medicaid budgets while ensuring drugmakers a steady revenue stream.

-But it remains to be seen if such a model can be extended to the expensive drugs that treat chronic illnesses and eat up much of states' Medicaid budgets, such as AIDS medications or anti-psychotics.
+But it remains to be seen whether such a model can be extended to the expensive drugs that treat chronic illnesses and eat up much of states' Medicaid budgets, such as AIDS medications or anti-psychotics.

-At today's announcement in New Orleans, Nikole McArthur spoke as a Medicaid recipient who has hepatitis C, and hasn't been able to get treatment.
+At Wednesday's announcement in New Orleans, Nikole McArthur spoke as a Medicaid recipient who has hepatitis C and hasn't been able to get treatment.
 "I was always told that unless I was at stage 4, I couldn't be treated," she said, referring to the progression of the disease.
 "At stage 4, you're dying.
 So that wasn't helpful."

 "Knowing that I can now get treatment and live the rest of my life knowing that I'm free of this deadly disease is a wonderful thing," she said.